LinkedEarth/ec_workshops_py/chapters/module3.md

 ---
 title: 'Module 3: Introduction to NumPy'
 description:
   'This module will teach you about NumPy.
-NumPy is the most basic structure for Pyleoclim.
-Virtually, all the operations made on the data involved NumPy arrays.'
+NumPy arrays are the most basic data structure for Pyleoclim, underlying all the other packages.
+Virtually all operations made on the data involve NumPy arrays, so it is important to understand a bit about how they work.'
 prev: /module2
 next: /module4
 type: chapter